-Some basic information about blockchain can help you recognize and avoid investment schemes that might reference blockchain technology in an attempt to lure you into sending money.
+If you own crypto assets, or are considering doing so, it’s valuable to have at least a basic understanding of blockchain, the technology protocol that powers most cryptocurrencies, including bitcoin and ethereum.
+FINRA and the BBB Institute are sharing some basic information about blockchain to help you understand how your assets are recorded—and also recognize and avoid investment schemes that might reference blockchain technology in an attempt to lure you into sending money.

 Blockchain, Hype and Fraud

 Blockchain has captured the attention of many people who view it as a potentially transformative technology.
 Unfortunately, fraudsters love to jump on trends, including blockchain technology, and aggressively target consumers with a variety of scams.